devonorourke/guano/SEANsup/README.md

 **BOLDonlyMinRead110.df.csv**
 Same information as with **BOLDonly.df.csv** (above), however the data has been subset to include only observations with at least 110 reads.
 Note these are the post-filtered, non-normalized values following the 'AMPtk filter' step as indicated in the **sean_amptk_pipeline.ipynb** file.

+**OTUidTaxaClassifications.csv**
+Table of the output of the **taxifying_blastout.R** script.
+Contains potential alignment matches which may improve upon the taxonomic resolution in the existing **BOLDonlyMinRead110.df.csv** file.
+Note that multiple hits may exist for a given OTU.

+**OTUlist.110minReads.txt**
+A single filed text file listing all OTUs present in the **min110Reads.fa** file.
+Used for the subsequent BLAST search used in the **taxifying_blastout.R** script.

 **cleanBlastout.txt**
 The partially filtered BLAST output.
 See Part 5 within **sean_amptk_pipeline.ipynb** for details.
 Information was used in the **taxifying_blastout.R** script to generate taxonomic assignments for each OTU present in the **OTUlist.110minReads.txt** file.